olivierbufalini/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Livesmart uses API keys to allow access to the API.
+We ll provide you API key upon request.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Livesmart expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: 131234345435:34jkWE2RTFhjhd32d2d22a1SAW`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>131234345435</code> with your personal API key and 34jkWE2RTFhjhd32d2d22a1SAW with the HMAC of the request body using the secret key.
 </aside>

 # Kittens